 For Peace of Mind, Choose Austin Air

 If you really can’t resist letting some of the outdoor air in this spring, try to limit it to first thing in the morning, when pollution levels are at their lowest.
 But remember, this is not a reliable way to remove contaminants from your home and could increase pollution levels indoors.
 For complete peace of mind, we recommend the Austin Air HealthMate® Plus.
-Using a combination of Medical Grade HEPA and activated carbon, potassium iodide impregnated carbon and zeolite.
+Using a combination of Medical Grade Certified HEPA Material and activated carbon, potassium iodide impregnated carbon and zeolite.
 The Austin Air HealthMate® Plus effectively removes a wide range of pollutants, including allergens, viruses, smoke, bacteria, VOCs, formaldehyde, benzenes, chemicals, gases, and odors.

 Keep your home clean and safe this spring with Austin Air!